ModelingValueGroup/dclareForMPS/README.md

 4. rebuild the example project

 ## Examples
-Multiple examples can be found in the DcalreForMPS_Examples repository on GitHub:
+Multiple examples can be found in the DclareForMPS_Examples repository on GitHub:
 [DclareForMPS_Examples on GitHub](https://github.com/ModelingValueGroup/DclareForMPS_Examples)

-Please refer to the README.md files that are part of the examples
+For more info, please read to the README.md files that are part of the examples.